rabbitmq/erlang-rpm/README.md

 The package targets Erlang/OTP `25.x` and `24.x`.
 Both x86-64 and aarch64 versions can be
 build in containers.

+**Important**: Erlang 26 introduce a number of breaking changes around networking and TLS.
+Packages of Erlang 26 will be provided when Erlang 26 support ships in a GA RabbitMQ release.

 ### RabbitMQ Version Compatibility